 Machines for sale

 If you wish to buy or sell a Beta machine, in the UK I would recommend eBay.
 As for prices of good working video recorders, expect around £30-£120 for a mono or linear stereo machine, up to £350 for Beta Hifi stereo, and up to £450 for SuperBeta Hifi.
 Add maybe 25% for machines which have been properly serviced and are guaranteed.
 Front loading models fetch more than top-loaders.
 For non-runners, don't expect much more than the postage costs.
 Good TV/video repair shops are quite capable of repairing Beta video recorders, and parts for Sanyo machines tend to be easier to get than for similarly aged VHS decks.
 Some vital Sony parts are no longer obtainable, Sanyo parts are much easier to source, so much so that I would not really recommend buying a Sony machine unless you are prepared to try to repair it yourself with non-original parts.
 The Sanyo VTC5000 and VTC5150 are good solid top loaders that work forever with just a few minor service items to the reel drive for which parts are readily available, and an assortment of equally indestructible front loader models followed, probably your best bet today.
 I now have a useful page on how to service Sanyo Beta video recorders, fitting reel idlers and belts to them, and now supply the required parts at the best price anywhere.
+Also see my YouTube video on Sanyo Beta repair.
 The Sony top loading SL-C7 is a high spec machine but was very complex and too many parts are unavailable today to be worth considering unless you can carry out your own creative repairs, whereas the simpler SL-C5 is almost as unreliable but primitive and worthless.
 The front loading Sony SL-C6 is heavy and lumpy but faults are fewer than the C7.
 Sony C20, C30, C40 (pictured above) and later models suffer from various minor problems which are made serious by a complete lack of almost all important parts today.
 Sony SL-F20/30/40 models are very slim, slightly more reliable than previous models, and seem to have a spectacularly good playback picture even with worn tapes.

 In Japan no further units were produced beyond year 2002.